 top of page

-• Bodymind — Somatic — Psychotherapy
+• Bodymind / Somatic Psychotherapy

-• Yoga and Associated Somatic-Spiritual Practices
+• Yoga and Somatic–Spiritual Practices

-• Clinical / Educational Human Sexuality
+• Clinical and Educational Human Sexuality

-• Shamanic Traditions of Healing and Cosmology
+• Shamanic Healing and Indigenous Cosmologies

 Somatic and Spiritual Psychology